-This report provides information on the status and development of the nuclear power programme in China, including factors related to effective planning, decision making and implementation of the nuclear power programme that together lead to safe and economical operations of nuclear power plants (NPPs).
+This report provides information on the status and development of the nuclear power programme in China, including factors related to effective planning, decision making and implementation of the nuclear power programme that together lead to safe and economical operation of nuclear power plants (NPPs).

 The CNPP summarizes organizational and industrial aspects of nuclear power programmes and provides information about the relevant legislative, regulatory and international framework in China.

-1. COUNTRY ENERGY OVERVIEW
+1 COUNTRY ENERGY OVERVIEW

 TABLE 1.
 ESTIMATED AVAILABLE ENERGY SOURCES

 |Coal (1)||Crude Oil (2)||Natural Gas (3)||Uranium (4)||Hydro (5)||Wind (6)|